tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 contains extensions A, D, B, C, E, F.

-The "ech_outer_extensions" extension can only be included in EncodedClientHelloInner, and MUST NOT be sent in either ClientHelloOuter or ClientHelloInner.
+The "ech_outer_extensions" extension can only be included in EncodedClientHelloInner, and MUST NOT appear in either ClientHelloOuter or ClientHelloInner.

 Finally, the client pads the message by setting the `zeros` field to a byte